NCIOCPL/cdr-scheduler/README.md

 The [`cdr_scheduler.py`](cdr_scheduler.py) script checks every few seconds to see if there are any jobs due to be run and if so, it launches them in separate threads.
+For an overview of how the scheduler works, start by reading the documentation comments at the top of this scipt.

 ## Scheduled Jobs